cim-iec/cimverter/docs/config.md

 CIMverter can be configured using the config.cfg located in src/config.cfg (resp. build/bin/config.cfg).

 At the top level, the configuration file consists of these sections:
-- General MBY RESTRUCTURE THE CONFIG.CFG HERE so that there are no options without section
+- SV Settings
+- Global Settings
 - Unit Conversion Options
 - File Path Configuration
 - System Configuration
-- Single Phase WHAT IS THIS?
+- Single Phase

-## General
+## SV Settings
 ### useSVforEnergyConsumer (bool)
 specify if the PNom of PQLoads is specified via a SVPowerFlow (true) or directly in the pfixed property (false).